calculous/overlayroot/README.md

 ## How to use:

 After rebooting, the root filesystem should be an overlay.
-This is indicated with in the message of the day when loggin in:
+This is indicated with in the "message of the day" when loggin in:
 ```
 NOTE:
   This system is running overlayroot to protect the sd card.